 Wendy sadly died of a rare type of chest cancer in 2018 and the money raised by the event will fund research into the condition, thymic carcinoma, which is so rare that there are fewer than 10 cases a year in the UK.

 This is the second golf event to raise money for research into the cancer.
 The first was hosted by Wendy and Sarah in 2018 and 100 people attended, all dressed in Wendy’s favourite colour purple, to show their support.

-Alongside Wendy and Sarah, there were three guests of honour at the event – the snooker player, Steve Davis, along with Dr Rohit Lal, consultant oncologist at Guy’s Hospital, one of Wendy's doctors and two-time Ladies European Tour winner Joanne Mills, who flew in from Australia as a surprise.
+Alongside Wendy and Sarah, there were three guests of honour at the event – the snooker player Steve Davis, along with consultant oncologist Dr Rohit Lal, who was one of Wendy’s doctors at Guy’s Hospital, and two-time Ladies European Tour winner Joanne Mills, who flew in from Australia as a surprise.

 The event raised £10,000, which will go towards research into thymic cancer, led by researchers at Guy’s and St Thomas’ and King’s College London.